What is Free Probability?

 Origins and aspects of free probability

-algebras related to free groups, namely those related to constructions around free products
+Free probability theory originated from questions about the structure of von Neumannalgebras related to free groups, namely those related to constructions around free products

 of groups.
 One of the big unsolved problems in operator algebra is the question, whether